John Moraga: Ultimate Fighting Championship

 Moraga faced Justin Scoggins on September 5, 2014 at UFC Fight Night 50.
 Moraga defeated Scoggins via submission in the second round, securing a guillotine choke after being taken down.

 Moraga was expected to face Jussier Formiga on December 13, 2014 at UFC on Fox 13.
 However, Formiga pulled out of the fight on November 21 and was replaced by Willie Gates.
 Moraga won the fight via submission in the third round.

 Moraga faced Joseph Benavidez on May 23, 2015 at UFC 187.
 Moraga lost the back and forth fight via unanimous decision.

 Moraga faced Matheus Nicolau on July 8, 2016 at The Ultimate Fighter 23 Finale He lost the fight via split decision.

 Moraga was expected to face Zach Makovsky on December 10, 2016 at UFC 206.
 However, Moraga pulled out of the fight in early November citing injury and was replaced by Dustin Ortiz.

 Moraga next faced Sergio Pettis on January 15, 2017 at UFC Fight Night 103.
 He lost the fight via unanimous decision.

 Moraga faced promotional newcomer Ashkan Mokhtarian on June 11, 2017 at UFC Fight Night 110.
 He won the one-sided fight by unanimous decision.

 Moraga faced Magomed Bibulatov on October 7, 2017 at UFC 216.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

 Moraga faced Wilson Reis on April 14, 2018 at UFC on Fox 29.
 He won the fight via unanimous decision.

 Moraga faced Deiveson Figueiredo on August 25, 2018 at UFC Fight Night 135.
 He lost the fight via TKO in the second round.

-On February 7, 2019, it was reported that Moraga was released from the UFC.
+On February 7, 2019, it was reported that Moraga was released from the UFC, which would be confirmed by then-UFC Flyweight Champion Henry Cejudo.